LIHPC-Computational-Geometry/honeycomb/user-guide/src/dev-guide/contributing.md

 nix develop
 ```

-Most notably, it handles `hwloc` install on both MacOs and Linux, as well as the libraries `bevy`
+Most notably, it handles `hwloc` install on both MacOs and Linux, as well as Linux-specific
-depends on on Linux.
+dependencies for our visualizer (used by `bevy`).

 ## Checks